whoisYoges/dwm-bar/README.md

 ### Dependencies
 - pulseaudio
 - xorg-xsetrot
+- a unicode font (To display unicode icons; i am using ttf-font-awesome)

 ### Installation and usage
 - Get [dwm-bar](dwm-bar) in your machine, make it executable and place it anywhere safe you want.